Test and Management Ports

 LinkRunner AT 3000/4000 runs

-Note that the General Settings affect how you can use the test port.
-(The General Settings are accessible from the left-side navigation drawer from most NetAlly testing apps.)
+The General Settings affect how you can use the test port.
+These settings are accessible from the left-side navigation drawer in most NetAlly testing apps.

 Management Port